norahkerendian/Recipe-Analysis-Project/README.md

 - High Protein: Recipes with more than 18 grams of protein
 - Low Protein: Recipes with less than or equal to 18 grams of protein

 The threshold of 18 grams of protein represents the median amount of protein across all recipes.
-The median amount of protien was chosen over the mean because the data contains some outliers that could skew the mean.
+The median amount of protein was chosen over the mean because the data contains some outliers that could skew the mean.
 The box plot below highlights these outliers.

 <iframe
   src="assets/fairness-analysis-protein-outliers.html"